 2. Make your auto and home deductibles larger.
 By making your auto and home insurance deductibles larger, you will be "insuring yourself" (through your self-insurance) for the amount up to the deductible which will enable you to immediately lower your premium payment.
 This article covers everything you need to know about using your deductible to save money on insurance

 3. Lengthening your disability waiting period.
 Everyone needs disability insurance and if you can afford it you can use your self-insurance fund to permit you to accept a longer waiting period before your disability insurance kicks in which in turn will enable you to have reduced premiums.

 4. Consider high deductible health insurance, or taking higher deductible options when choosing your policy.
 This article on saving money on health insurance helps walk you through all the ways you can save money on insurance: 10 Ways to Keep Your Health Care and Insurance Affordable

 Self-Insurance vs. No Insurance (being uninsured)

-If you are struggling to pay for insurance, and look at self-insurance as a possible solution, please be careful because it is often when we need insurance the most to protect us, that we also end up in a situation trying to cut costs to meet our needs.
-Self-Insurance is usually a better option when you have more money and can start taking on the risks of insurance yourself.
+If you are struggling to pay for insurance and look at self-insurance as a possible solution, please be careful because it is often when we need insurance the most to protect us, that we also end up in a situation trying to cut costs.
+Self-Insurance is usually a better option when you have more money and can start taking on the risk yourself.
 Deciding to self-insure when you cant pay for losses is really just being uninsured.
-The bottom line is that when you decide to self-insure, you need to be willing to risk losing financial support in a loss and just cover it or take the loss yourself.
+The bottom line is that when you decide to self-insure, you need to be willing to risk losing financial support in a loss and cover it all or take the loss yourself.